Connor Brown (ice hockey): Toronto Maple Leafs

 Brown almost made the Maple Leafs' NHL roster out of training camp for the 2015–16 season, but was assigned to the AHL to further his development.
-However, he would be called up to the team late in the season as part of an initiative by the team to give AHL rookies some late season experience.
-Brown made his NHL debut on March 17, 2016, against the Florida Panthers, and scored his first NHL goal on March 24 against future teammate Frederik Andersen of the Anaheim Ducks.
+In the eighth game of the season on October 30, 2015, Brown broke his ankle blocking a shot and missed 34 games before returning to the Marlies' lineup in January 2016.
+He appeared in 34 games with the Marlies, recording 11 goals and 29 points.
+He would be called up to the Maple Leafs late in the season as part of an initiative by the team to give AHL rookies some late season experience.
+Brown made his NHL debut on March 17, against the Florida Panthers, and scored his first NHL goal on March 24, against the Anaheim Ducks.
+On March 29, he registered three assists in a game versus the Florida Panthers, setting up goals by Nazem Kadri and Michael Grabner.
+Brown made seven appearances with Toronto, scoring the one goal and adding six assists for seven points.
+He was returned to the Marlies for their 2016 Calder Cup playoffs run, appearing in 15 playoff games and scoring seven goals and nine points.
+The Marlies made it to the AHL's conference finals, but were eliminated in five games by the Hershey Bears.